jvns/mess-with-dns/README.md

 ### Disclaimers

-Two main disclaimers:

-1. There's no license yet, partly because I don't think this code is very suitable for anyone other than me to run, there's a bunch of hardcoded stuff like "a wizard zines project" and a metrics integration.
-Not sure if I'll add a license.
-2. Probably won't be very actively maintained.
+Probably won't be very actively maintained.
 I have kept the site up for 3 years so far though and I plan to keep it running.